btholt/generator-mdpress/README.md

 - Run: `yo mdpress`

 ## Use
-- To run the presentation, on the command line enter mdpress *filename*.md -s *themename* open *filename*/index.html
+- To run presentation, enter `grunt server` in the terminal from the root of the project.

 ## Roadmap
-- Address the issue with the ignite JS file not being pull across either via pull-request to mdpress or by creating a Grunt task to take care of it.
-- Notwithstanding how the above is solved, create a Gruntfile to automate processes like watching, running, and even using SCSS for the CSS.
 - Split ignite JS into subgenerator.
 - Add testing.
+- Add multiple themes.
+Perhaps a Yeoman-specific theme.

 ## License
 [MIT License](http://en.wikipedia.org/wiki/MIT_License)